Oasis Design logo

 General references, studies

-Arizona grey water law
+Arizona grey water code

 Arizona takes a three tiered approach to scrutinizing grey water systems: